ssenmosip/mosip-temp-documentation/MOSIP-Data-Model.md

-This section contains information on data model design standards, guidelines and principles for global master reference data, conceptual, logical and physical model design standards followed in MOSIP project.
+This section contains details related to MOSIP data model design.The section also provides the data dictionary of the tables and columns defined by MOSIP databases.

 # Data Model Considerations